JBKLabs/react-dev/README.md

 - `.eslintrc`
 - `.eslintrc.json`
 - `.eslintrc.yml`
+- `.eslintrc.yaml`
 - `package.json#eslintConfig`

 You can reference the [eslint user guide](https://eslint.org/docs/user-guide/configuring) for how to do so.

-If you want to extend the configuration provided by `@jbknowledge/react-dev` rather than replace it, extend `@jbknowledge` in your config file like the following:
+As a peer dependency, `@jbknowledge/eslint-config`, which `@jbknowledge/react-dev` uses implicitly, you are able to extend the existing eslint configuration like you would for any other project via `extends`.
+For example:

 ```yml
 extends: